AlexeyAnischenko/LangCards/README.md

 ## Usage

-0. Open [**langcards.html**](https://alexeyanischenko.github.io/LangCards/langcards.html) in your browser
+0. Open [**langcards.html**](https://alexeyanischenko.github.io/LangCards/langcards.html) in your browser.
 1. Click "Upload Dictionary File" to select your vocabulary file.
-You will need a vocabulary file for that, check the .txt examples in this repository, like [this one](https://alexeyanischenko.github.io/LangCards/common-1100-greek-sentences.txt)
+You will need a vocabulary file for that, check the .txt examples in this repository, like [this one](https://alexeyanischenko.github.io/LangCards/common-1100-greek-sentences.txt).
+You can also specify deck file in URL param [like that](https://alexeyanischenko.github.io/LangCards/langcards.html?url=https://alexeyanischenko.github.io/LangCards/common-1100-greek-sentences.txt).
-2. The application will parse the file and display the number of cards loaded (expand parsing details to check for errors)
+2. The application will parse the file and display the number of cards loaded (expand parsing details to check for errors).
-3. Use the checkbox to toggle between Greek-only and mixed modes
+3. Use the checkbox to toggle between Greek-only and mixed modes.
-4. Click "Next Card" to get a new random card
+4. Click "Next Card" to get a new random card.
-5. Click on the card to reveal its translation
+5. Click on the card to reveal its translation.
-6. Hover over Greek text to see its transcription
+6. Hover over Greek text to see its transcription.
 7. Optionally export the currently loaded deck, embedding it to html file.

 ## Error Handling